dashingsoft/pyarmor/docs/reference/concepts.rst

     :synopsis: A binary wheel to provide extension modules to pyarmor

 .. module:: pyarmor.cli.runtime
-    :synopsis: A binary wheel for pyarmor to obfuscate scripts to run in multiple arches.
+    :synopsis: An universal wheel is used for cross-platform obfuscation

 .. include:: ../_common_definitions.txt